dickhardt/email-verification-protocol/README.md

 - Issuer: a service that exposes an `accounts_endpoint` that returns the email addresses it can issue SD-JWTs for, a `issuance_endpoint` that is called to obtain an SD-JWT, and a `sd_jwt_uri` that contains the public keys used to verify the SD-JWT.
 The Issuer is identified by its domain, an eTLD+1 (eg `issuer.example`).
 THe hostname in all URLs from the Issuer's metadata MUST end with the Issuer's domain.
 This identifier is what binds the SD-JWT, the DNS delegation, with the Issuer.

+> Restricting the Issuer to be an eTLD+1 may be too restrictive.
+Let's get feedback.
+Having a crisp identifier and a format different than OpenID Connect tokens (no leading https://) simplifies verification and has clean bindings between all the services, DNS record, and token.

 ## User Experience